addyosmani/backbone-fundamentals/backbone-fundamentals.md

 In general, an event aggregator is used when you either have too many objects to listen to directly, or you have objects that are entirely unrelated.

 When two objects have a direct relationship already – say, a parent view and child view – then there might be little benefit in using an event aggregator.
 Have the child view trigger an event and the parent view can handle the event.
-This is most commonly seen in Backbone’s Collection and Model, where all Model events are bubbled up to and through it’s parent Collection.
+This is most commonly seen in Backbone’s Collection and Model, where all Model events are bubbled up to and through its parent Collection.
 A Collection often uses model events to modify the state of itself or other models.
 Handling “selected” items in a collection is a good example of this.

 jQuery’s on method as an event aggregator is a great example of too many objects to listen to.
 If you have 10, 20 or 200 DOM elements that can trigger a “click” event, it might be a bad idea to set up a listener on all of them individually.
 This could quickly deteriorate performance of the application and user experience.
 Instead, using jQuery’s on method allows us to aggregate all of the events and reduce the overhead of 10, 20, or 200 event handlers down to 1.

 Indirect relationships are also a great time to use event aggregators.
 In Backbone applications, it is very common to have multiple view objects that need to communicate, but have no direct relationship.
 For example, a menu system might have a view that handles the menu item clicks.
 But we don’t want the menu to be directly tied to the content views that show all of the details and information when a menu item is clicked.
 Having the content and menu coupled together would make the code very difficult to maintain, in the long run.
-Instead, we can use an event aggregator to trigger “menu:click:foo” events, and have a “foo” object handle the click event to show it’s content on the screen.
+Instead, we can use an event aggregator to trigger “menu:click:foo” events, and have a “foo” object handle the click event to show its content on the screen.

 ######Mediator Use